 In the horror RPG KULT, most asylums are torture chambers where people only grow more insane.
 This includes the doctors.
 In fact, such asylums tend to work as holes in the illusion that humanity inhabits; portals to Inferno and other nasty parts of the dark Reality surrounding us.

 Ironically this is averted in the Arkham Horror board game.
-A vist to Arkham Asylum is a good idea if you want any hope of keeping your sanity meter high
+A visit to Arkham Asylum is a good idea if you want any hope of keeping your sanity meter high

 Napoleon XIV Mental Institution in Dino Attack RPG is heavily implied to be a case of this, although fortunately in this world it may be the exception rather than the rule.
 We also only got to see two patients in the Institute - Wallace Bishop (the real one, as opposed to the other guy who was impersonating him) and Athena Fabello - and they weren't exactly very well off.
 On top of that, the institution has a number of security problems, and to avoid bad press, administrator Mr. Bonaparte wrote a formal letter claiming that Fabello passed away when she actually escaped.
 Mr. Bonaparte also reportedly did not take responsibility when a third patient, Carl Lutsky, was Driven to Suicide.